kavallo/Odontogram-2/README.md

 ==========

 R code for the creation of odontograms from surface-level pediatric oral exams.

-\n 88 surfaces
-\n Deciduous teeth A through T
+This includes 88 surfaces and deciduous teeth A through T.